mpfdj/pluralsight.com/_ing.com/Java Fundamentals Asynchronous Programming Using CompletionStage/README.md

+chapter 3 completing or obtruding

 Java Fundamentals Asynchronous Programming Using CompletionStage By Jose Paumard https://github.com/JosePaumard

 Other courses
 - Applying Concurrency and Multi-threading to common Java patterns
-- From collections to Streams in Java 8 using Lamdba expressions
+- From collections to Streams in Java 8 using Lambda expressions
 - Streams, Collectors and Optionals for Data processing in Java 8

 # Introduction